Ebola virus epidemic in Liberia: October

 In early October, Ellen Johnson Sirleaf, the President of Liberia, continued requesting more aid to fight the disease.
 On 2 October, a new 60-bed clinic was opened in Kenema.
 By then, the outbreak was described as being out of control and an exponential growth in cases was seen.
 The focus shifted to slowing the outbreak down.
-A key element was the fact that the health care establishments were overwhelmed thus leading to those infected being turned away from treatment centers.
+A key element was that the health care establishments were overwhelmed thus leading to those infected being turned away from treatment centers.
 This eventually led to the infection of others taking care of sick or dying patients at home.

 By 3 October, at least eight Liberian soldiers died after contracting the disease from a female visitor.
 On 3 October more medical supplies arrived from Germany.
 On that same day Gerlib opened up an Ebola isolation ward at its 48-bed facility in Paynesville (Monrovia).

 On 10 October all journalists were banned from entering Ebola clinics.

 On 14 October, a hundred U.S. troops arrived in Liberia, bringing the total to 565 to aid in the fight against the deadly disease.
 On 16 October, U.S. President Obama authorized, via executive order, the use of National Guard and reservists in Liberia.
 A report on 15 October indicates that Liberia may need 80,000 more body bags and about 1 million protective suits for the next six months.
 In October, WHO pushed for its 70-70-60 plan to control the outbreak.
 By 19 October, it was reported that 223 health care workers had been infected with Ebola, and 103 of them had died in Liberia.

 On 19 October, the President of Liberia apologized to the Mayor of Dallas, for the Liberian national that brought the disease to the United States.
 By 19 October, only one area in Liberia, Grand Gedeh County, had yet to report an Ebola case.
 14 out of the 15 districts have reported cases.
 The disease had been noted to be spreading in Monrovia, the nation's capital with over one million inhabitants.
 Monrovia was particularly affected with 305 new cases reported in the week ending 19 October.